Wait! Before you CALL or EMAIL, read the FAQ!

 We get this question a lot and we understand where it’s coming from.
 You want to know what makes one variety of components better than another, and how the kits we offer are any better than what the manufacturer designed and intended.

-It’s like asking a local baker if his product is better than the big commerical baker across town, and how he knows his hand-selected ingredients are any better.
+It’s like asking a local baker if his product is better than the big commerical bakery across town, and how he knows his hand-selected ingredients are any better.

-Just like any such baker, we have spent countless hours or many years working with many varieties of such “ingredients,” and we know without reservation that what we provide will indeed make an improvement to the sound of your speakers, especially beyond just the measurements.
+Just like any such baker, we have spent countless hours over many years working with many varieties of said “ingredients,” and we know without hesitation that what we provide will indeed bring an big improvement to the sound of your speakers, especially beyond just the measurements.

-We know that cheap “ingredients” will make for a mediocre product, and thats what mass manufacturer provides.
-We also know that just because one brand or variety of component is more expensive thasn others doesn’t always make it “better” than a chaper one.
+We know that cheap “ingredients” will make for a mediocre product, and that’s often what a mass manufacturer provides.
+We also know that just because one brand or variety of component is more expensive than another doesn’t always make it “better” than a chaper one.
 Having built that experience over time allows us to know what to look for and how our components will affect a speakers performance.

-We’ve tried and compared a large variety of components over the years spanning differences in price, materials, combination etc, and we’ve felt on what we felt offered the best performance for the money.
+We’ve tried and compared a large variety of components over the years, spanning differences in price, materials, combination etc, and we’ve selected those products on what we felt offered the best performance for the money.

-On occasion, we will find that one component is better than the ones we typically use, and other times they’re not really better or worse, just “different.” (losing something in one area but gaining something else in another)
+On occasion, we will find that one brand/variety of component is better than the ones we typically use, and other times they’re not really better or worse, just “different.” (losing something in one area while gaining in another area)

 Then the next factor is cost-to-performance.
 Is the difference in price worth the gains being made?
-Not everyone is willing to pay $300+ for a single driver, capacitor or inductor, no matter how much better it may be than a $50 equivalent.
+Not everyone is willing to pay $300+ for a single driver, capacitor or inductor, no matter how much better it may be than an equivalent $50 component.

 What will it cost to upgrade my speakers?

-We don’t know, we’re not psychic, so here is the deal.
-It’s like asking a auto mechanic how much it will cost to fix your car, but your car is still at home.
-He doesnt know what is wrong with it until its in the shop and he’s had time to look it over.
+We don’t know, we’re not psychic, so here is the deal, It’s like asking your mechanic how much it will cost to fix your car, but your car is back at home.
+He won’t know what’s wrong with it until its in the shop and he’s had time to look it over.

 It’s the same with upgrading speakers.

-If you want a rough estimate, looks at the cost of upgrading similar size or brand models.
-The bigger the speaker is, and more drivers and/or issues it has, it will cost more.
-A 3-way tower with 5 drivers will cost more than a small 2-way bookshelf.
+If you want a rough estimate, look at the cost of upgrades for similar size or brand models.
+The bigger the speaker is, and more drivers (or issues) it has, it will cost more.
+A 3-way tower with 5 drivers will obviously cost more than a small 2-way bookshelf.

 Can you upgrade my in-wall or in-ceiling speakers?

 Unfortunately not.
-We simply dont have the time or space to build such a large rig to test those kinds of speakers.
+We simply dont have the necessary space to build such a large rig to test those kinds of speakers.

-Such test benches will need to not only be quite large, but also modular to account for the varietly of different sizes and shapes that a given in-wall/ceiling speakers are made into.
+Such a test bench will need to be quite large, but also modular to accomodate for the wide varietly of different sizes and shapes that in-wall/ceiling speakers are made into.

 When will you release another line-source speaker kit?

-While we’re always thinking about a new potential speaker kits, we dont currently have any specific plans for another line-source speaker at this time.
+While we’re always thinking about ideas for new speaker kits, we don’t currently have any specific plans for another line-source speaker kit at this time.

-Line-source speakers are quite expensive to develop due to the number of drivers they require, which often means custom drivers as well, further increasing development costs.
+Line-source speakers are very expensive to develop due to the number of drivers even 1 speaker requires, and may even require the development of custom drivers, further increasing development costs.

-We’ve already got many other ideas in the pipeline, but at some point in the future, we may revisit this project.
+We’ve also got other big projects in the pipeline, but at some point in the future, we may revisit this speaker design.

 When BG was bought out by Christie Digital, all of their drivers became unavailable to the OEM and retail markets.
-Any remaining drivers still on the market rapidly became much more expensive, so that project was ended with only 3-4 units ever built.
+Any remaining drivers still on the market rapidly became either much more expensive or simply unavailable, so that project was ended with only a few units ever built.

-We’ve looked at some alternatives and even having custom versions made, similar to our own GR Neo3 tweeters, but none of the prototypes or alternatives we tested met our needs, especially with the PDR technology still under patent.
+We’ve looked at some alternative drivers and even having custom versions of the Neo 10 made, to match our own GR Neo3 tweeters, but none of the prototypes or alternatives we have tested met our needs, especially since the PDR technology still under patent.

-Radian’s new LM10 shows promise, but we don’t have any plans to design a new model around them at this time.
+Radian’s new LM10 shows a lot of promise, but we don’t currently have any plans to design a new model around them at this time, unless someone is willing to pay us for the time and development costs of a new speaker.

 I want to use a high-pass filter on my system.
 Do you make them?
 What information do you need?